jperradin/nexus/README.md

 pip install nexus-cat
 ```

 ## ⇁ Getting started

-As a first example you can follow the steps of the jupyter notebook `tutorial.ipynb`
+As a first example you can follow the steps of the [Getting started](https://nexus-cat.readthedocs.io/en/latest/getting_started.html) section of the documentation.

-Please refer to the documentation for more informations on how to use the package.

 ## ⇁ Documentation